-The lungs of your baby are getting ready, and not only for that first post-birth cry!
+At 35 weeks pregnant, the lungs of your baby are getting ready, and not only for that first post-birth cry!
 The substance that lines the inner surface of the ends of her bronchial alveoli is increasing to ensure their flexibility and prevent them from collapsing.
 Exchanges between you and the placenta continue.
 That’s what helps maintain the volume of amniotic fluid, contained in what is called the amniotic sac.
 When your little one’s appearance is imminent, it sometimes will break – your “water will break” – your sign to call your doctor!

 Although foods from all the food groups (meat, or protein foods, fruit, vegetables, dairy, grains) provide you, and your baby, with needed nutrients and calories, there is another group of foods that deserves special attention: the fat group.
 Yes; there is need for some fat in the diet, especially Omega-3 fats.
 There’s a reason that some types of Omega-3s are called "essential fatty acids” because they are essential.
 Our bodies cannot synthesise them.
 You may have heard of ALA (alpha-linoleic acid) as an essential fat that is found in plant foods such as nuts and seeds.
 Another kinds of Omega-3 is DHA (docosahexaenoic acid), found primarily in fish.
 They participate in the structure of cell membranes and, in particular, the brain.
 Involved in regulating the information flow between cells, especially neurons, they are imperative for normal immune function.
 Collectively, you will find these magical Omega-3 fatty acids in flaxseed and canola oils, walnuts and walnut oil, wheat germ, and fatty fishes such as salmon.
-As you eat these foods, the healthy fatty acids are passed to your baby providing benefits to you both.
+At 35 weeks pregnant, as you eat these foods, the healthy fatty acids are passed to your baby providing benefits to you both.

 As their pregnancy winds down, some women wonder if they’ll even be able to breastfeed.
 Know that nursing a baby is the most natural thing in the world.
 Your little darling already knows exactly what to do, having already practiced sucking while in the womb.
 And if you ever have difficulty getting it off the ground, there’s loads of help around.
 Plus, mother’s milk is the best thing you can give your child, a real miracle of nature.
 What‘s more, your milk automatically adjusts to your baby’s needs.
 At the start of the meal, the milk is thin and watery so as to quench baby’s thirst.
 Then it gets thicker and richer to satisfy your baby’s appetite.
 If your child develops a bigger appetite, your body will quickly adjust and produce more milk.
 Amazing!